FinalVossler/Root-Front-Host/README.md

 - Create a utils function for a more readable product name in stripe
 - Add number of days to shipping method
 - Add billing address logic (same as shipping too?)
-- Build the nothing to show component for the cart: import { GiIsland } from "react-icons/gi";
 - Backend: Add the ability to update the payment method in the order service
 - Create a view tab for a user's products in the profile page.
 - Add the search entity in the header and the ability to configure it by model